nephio-project/docs/content/en/docs/neo-porch/2_concepts/concepts_elaborated.md

 file structure to discover kpt packages, and building a local cache to improve the performance of subsequent operations.

 Any repositories added must be capable of storing the following minimum data and metadata:
-* kpt packages' file contents
+* kpt packages' file contents.
-* Package versions
+* Package versions.
 * Sufficient metadata associated with the package to capture:
-  * Package dependency relationships (upstream - downstream)
+  * Package dependency relationships (upstream - downstream).
-  * Package lifecycle state (draft, proposed, published)
+  * Package lifecycle state (draft, proposed, published).
-  * Package purpose (base package)
+  * Package purpose (base package).
-  * Customer-defined attributes (optionally)
+  * Customer-defined attributes (optionally).

 At repository registration, customers must be able to specify details needed to store packages in an appropriate location in the repository.
 For example, registration of a Git repository must accept a URL or directory path to locate the repository,